kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 ### Standard LoadBalancer

-Because the load balancer in a Kubernetes cluster is managed by the Azure cloud provider and it may change dynamically (e.g. the public load balancer would be deleted if no services defined with type `LoadBalancer`), [outbound rules](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-rules-overview) are the recommended path if you want to ensure the outbound connectivity for all nodes.
+Because the load balancer in a Kubernetes cluster is managed by the Azure cloud provider, and it may change dynamically (e.g. the public load balancer would be deleted if no services defined with type `LoadBalancer`), [outbound rules](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-rules-overview) are the recommended path if you want to ensure the outbound connectivity for all nodes.

 > Especially note:
 >